 ...

-The TA field is the MAC address of the STA transmitting the DMG CTS frame.

 A DMG CTS-to-self frame is a DMG CTS frame in which the RA field is equal to the transmitter’s MAC address.

+For DMG CTS frames other than DMG CTS-to-self, the TA field is the MAC address of the STA transmitting the DMG CTS frame.
+For DMG CTS-to-self frames, the TA field is the unicast (groupcast) address of the recipient(s) of the frame that the DMG STA intends to transmit after the DMG CTS-to-self frame.

 9.3.2.4 Setting and resetting the NAV